 That liberty is certainly, righteously, and intelligently defined as liberty limited only by the right itself — i.e. harmless liberty — equaling optimal liberty within a civilized society.

 Harmless liberty logically (so fairly, so justly) and critically is a brilliant social construct that serves to prevent the abuse of law — logically the worst form of abuse due to its mainly broad (and too often terribly, if not deadly, deep) scope of destruction.

 Literally all persecution throughout our national existence comes from ignoring that righteous obligation, so this is a deadly serious issue worthy of public priority.

-The mere illusion of public benefit, while judicially approved and mass-rights-infringing harm hypocritically and complexly penetrates countless non-rights-infringing (i.e. innocent) lives, is tragically pathetically acceptable by way too many people; a majority that truly occupies humanity’s greatest power — strength in numbers — but a majority pathetically manipulated by those whom clearly suffer from power addiction.
+The mere illusion of public benefit, while judicially approved and mass-rights-infringing harm hypocritically and complexly penetrates countless non-rights-infringing (i.e. innocent) lives, is tragically pathetically acceptable by way too many people; a majority that truly occupies humanity’s greatest power — organized strength in numbers — but a majority ultimately pathetically disorganized by those who aggressively feed their own power addiction.